Detroit Beer Company: The Beer

-Detroit Beer Co. has an extensive selection of award winning ales and lagers that are brewed on-site.
+Detroit Beer Co. has ales and lagers that are brewed on-site.
 The brewhouse was constructed to fit the space requirements of the historic Hartz building; the basement houses four fermentation tanks.
-The design of the brewhouse, along with the sophisticated beer delivery system, permits the brewery to offer up to 8 house beers on tap at any time.
+The design of the brewhouse, along with the beer delivery system, permits the brewery to offer up to 8 house beers on tap at any time.
 The brewmaster, Kevin Rodger, oversees the brewery operation.

-Detroit Beer Co. has seven beers offered year round: Broadway Light, Detroit Lager, Detroit Red, Local 1529 IPA, and The Detroit Dwarf (named after the "Nain Rouge" dwarf who haunts the city and serves as a harbinger of doom), The People Mover Porter (named after Detroit's downtown public transportation system) and Steam Tunnel Stout.
+Detroit Beer Co. has seven beers offered year round: Broadway Light, Detroit Lager, Detroit Red, Local 1529 IPA, and The Detroit Dwarf (a lager named after the "Nain Rouge" dwarf who haunts the city and serves as a harbinger of doom), The People Mover Porter (named after Detroit's downtown public transportation system) and Steam Tunnel Stout.

 Awards

-The company's first award was won at the first annual Michigan Brewers Olympics in 2004.
-It is still on display behind the bar, even though nobody knows what it is anymore (it's the one with the king, holding a scepter and flanked by roller skates).
-Events included a race where contestants picked up a 55-pound bag of grain and ran 15 yards to a pallet and stacked it, 20 times, and then had to slam a can of Stroh's, a Keg toss, a quiz, and, finally, an obstacle course.

 At the Great American Beer Festival, the Detroit Dwarf took the bronze in the category of "Beer with Yeast" in 2004 and gold in the category "Düsseldorf Alt" in 2008.
 The Detroit Lager won bronze for "Bohemian Pilsener" in 2007.
+Head Brewer Justin Riopelle and Assistant Brewer Richard Chesstnutt took the bronze medal for Broadway Light in the American Cream Ale category in 2016.

 The Detroit Dwarf also took home the silver medal for "Düsseldorf Alt" at the World Beer Cup in 2010.

 At the World Expo of Beer, Lager holds a gold medal once again for "Bohemian Pilsener".

 A since discontinued brew, St. Brigid's Oatmeal Stout was awarded the gold for "Oatmeal Stout" at the Michigan Beer Cup in 2004.

 Le Nain Rouge

-The famed Detroit Dwarf actually has some historical significance.
-Its mascot, the Nain Rouge (French for "Red Dwarf") has been known as the mythical demon responsible for all of the hardships that have befallen the city of Detroit over the decades.
-The brew was given its namesake for the "devilish" hops flavor balanced by a red malty undertone, each characteristic of a German Alt-style beer.
+The mascot for The Detroit Dwarf lager is the Nain Rouge (French for "Red Dwarf"), a fictional demon that some describe as being responsible for all of the hardships that have befallen the city of Detroit over the decades.